 But contributing to a 401(k) account may lower the amount of your IRA contribution that is tax deductible (or even disallow it), depending on your modified adjusted gross income (MAGI) and whether your spouse is covered by an employer-sponsored retirement plan.
 This might be something you’ll want to go over with a financial planner or financial advisor.

-The tables below explain IRA tax deduction rules depending on different circumstances:
+The tables below explain IRA tax deduction rules for different circumstances:

 Filing Status | MAGI | Allowable IRA Tax Deduction |